genos-ai/research_papers/ai_threats_and_opportunities_v3.md

 There is a risk of over-surveillance and privacy infringements, as well as potential misuse of AI for political manipulation.
 Without proper oversight, AI systems in the public sector may lack transparency and accountability.

 **Real-World Examples:**
-- **Smart Government Initiatives:** Estonia’s use of AI in digital government services has streamlined public interactions, though debates continue about data security.
+- **Smart Government Initiatives:** Estonia's use of AI in digital government services has streamlined public interactions, though debates continue about data security.
 - **Predictive Policing:** Some U.S. cities have implemented AI in law enforcement, raising concerns about bias and civil liberties.

----

 ### AI in Elections & Political Campaigns
 **Description:**